 Shimer's other correction seeks to avoid the time aggregation bias that would result from missing unemployment spells that begin after one month's CPS and end before the next month's survey.
 As explained in our section 2.B, Shimer's approach is to impute continuous-time hazard rates for the unemployment inflow.
 The trouble with this approach is that it is at odds with the discrete weekly nature of the CPS labor force definitions.
 Each month's CPS interviews take place during the week containing the 19th of the month, and the labor force questions pertain to the "reference week" containing the 12th.
 Someone who works at any time during the reference week is counted as employed.
-In contrast, Shimer's continuous-time approach assumes that, if someone quits or is laid off from a job effective 5:00 pm. on Friday and starts a new job at 9:00 a.m. the following Monday, that person is unemployed every instant between those two times.
-That definition of an unemployment spell is highly debatable and, in any case, it is altogether inconsistent with the official labor force definitions underlying the employment and unemployment series that we and Shimer are analyzing.
+In contrast, a continuous-time perspective views someone who quits one job effective 5:00 pm. on Friday and starts a new job at 9:00 a.m. the following Monday as unemployed every instant between those two times.
+That definition of an unemployment spell is debatable and, in any case, is inconsistent with the official labor force definitions underlying the employment and unemployment series that we and Shimer are analyzing.